bbatsov/metaredux/_posts/2019-07-07-meta-reduce-2019-3-style-guide-docs-updates.md

 [Heart of Clojure](https://heartofclojure.eu/) is right around the corner and I'm really hyped about it.
 That's going to be my very first time co-hosting a conference, so I hope I won't mess up too much. :-)

-I also got a surprise invitation to speak at [Clojure South](https://clojure-south.com/) - a brand new Clojure conference in Brazil and I'm pretty excited about it as well.
+I also got a surprise invitation to speak at [:clojure/south](https://clojure-south.com/) - a brand new Clojure conference in Brazil and I'm pretty excited about it as well.
 I've never been to any conferences in South America and this seems like a great way to change this.

 Looking forward to seeing some of you at one of those two events!